Brain and Spine Tumor Program

 In 2012, Scott & White welcomed Dr. Ekokobe Fonkem as the new director of the Scott & White Brain and Spine Tumor program.
 A neuro-oncologist, Dr. Fonkem is specially-trained in neurology and oncology and specializes in brain tumors and tumors of the central nervous system.

-Most brain and spine tumor patients will be seen in the Glenda Tanner Vasicek Cancer Treatment Center on the Temple campus.
+Most brain and spine tumor patients will be seen in the Scott & White Vasicek Cancer Treatment Center on the Temple campus.
 There, you will meet with your team of physicians to determine the best treatment options for you, including medical and surgical options.

 New treatment for patients with brain tumors